fstandhartinger/smooth-operator-example-python/README.md

+# If you are looking for the MCP server: [You find it here!](https://smooth-operator.online/agent-tools)

+If you are looking for the Python Client Example, go on.. ;)

 # Smooth Operator Python Client Example

 This project provides a simple example of how to use the [`smooth_operator_agent_tools`](https://pypi.org/project/smooth-operator-agent-tools/#description) client library to interact with the Smooth Operator agent.